Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics

-One way to represent classifier improvement, such as occurs during model tuning, is as a process that diminishes the overlap in the class scores.
+One way to represent classifier improvement, such as occurs during model tuning, is as a process that diminishes the overlap (increases the separation) in the class scores.
 An ordered sequence of increasingly separated distributions constructs a quality dimension that can unify disparate metrics.
 For each set of distributions in the sequence we can find the associated pairs of metric values.
 This forms a mapping that can be used to compare metrics.
-The applications below use this approach to trace out a curve in the \(\text{AUROC} \times \text{AUPRC}\) plane.
+The applications below use this approach to trace a curve in the \(\text{AUROC} \times \text{AUPRC}\) plane.